Developing Your Creativity as a Composer

 • Chamber Music Techniques

-• Assignment 3: One-Chord Composition
+• Assignment 3: One-Chord Composing

-• Explore Readymade instruments
+• Explore Ready-Made Instruments

-• Map the Possibilities of a Readymade
+• Map the Sonic Possibilities of a Ready-Made Instrument

 • Recording Techniques

-• Assignment 4: Composing using Found Objects
+• Assignment 4: Composing with Ready-Made Instruments

 Lesson 5: Graphic Scores